 Doctor Who Praxeus review: a mystery with no tension, it dots about all over the world with an air of enervation

-Deadly birds, an alien pathogen, an ex-cop and his astronaut hubby – another all-too-easy day's work for the Time Lord
+Deadly birds, an alien pathogen, an ex-cop and his astronaut husband – another all-too-easy day's work for the Time Lord

 The Doctor Who team have engineered a bit of a problem for themselves.
 Last week, they treated us to a taste of a startling new Doctor with a stronger personality, a nattier costume and a glorious Tardis harking back to the unbeatable original… We want to see more.
 But then this week… oh!
 We’re back to that again.